tylermccraney/DNA-barcoding-paralarval-Octopus-Galapagos/DNA-barcoding-paralarval-Octopus-Galapagos.md

 RAxML treats the “N” ambiguous nucleotide character like it’s missing data, so the “N”’s are replaced with “-”’s in the reduced alignment.

-Now let’s infer an ML tree on the reduced MSA, and plot the results using the `ape` package in `R`:
+Now let’s infer a preliminary ML tree on the reduced MSA, and plot the results using the `ape` package in `R`:

 ``` bash
 raxmlHPC-PTHREADS-AVX2 \